m-kawafuji/kawafuji.dev/src/content/blog/subscribing-media-query-changes-in-react-using-usesyncexternalstore.md

 `useSyncExternalStore` accepts three arguments.

 - The first argument is the `subscribe` function that subscribes the external store changes.
 It accepts a callback as an argument that will be called when the store changes.
+In this case, a `MediaQueryList` object listens the `change` event the media query status of the document.
 - The second argument is the `getSnapshot` function that gets and returns the value as the `subscribe`'s callback is called.
+In this case, it returns the `boolean` value if the `mediaQueryString` matches.
 - The third argument is the `getServerSnapshot` function that returns the initial value to be set during the hydration and can be omitted if the components that use this hook are fully rendered on the client.
+In this case, `undefined` is returned since `window` is not available on the server.

 For more details, read [the API reference](https://react.dev/reference/react/useSyncExternalStore).